automated-ultramicrotomy/embl-system/node-red/README.md

 # node-red

-Files for the user-interface / electronics of the motorised Leica system.
+Files for the user-interface / electronics of the motorised system.

 **node-red-flow.json** gives the entire 'flow' json for the user interface.
 Once Node-RED (https://nodered.org/) is installed, the flow can be loaded by selecting ‘import’ from the menu, and providing this json file.